EstelleGvl/unknownhands/pages/USER_GUIDE.md

 **Related Records:**
 - Click blue linked names to navigate
-- Example: Click a manuscript name in a Scribal Unit to see the full MS record
+- Example: Click a manuscript name in a Scribal Unit to see the full Manuscript record

 ### Exporting Data